mhowlett/Nhiredis/README.md

 ## Introduction

 Nhiredis is a .NET client for Redis.
 It is a lightweight wrapper around hiredis, the recommend client for C developers.
-It exposes a simple, yet flexible complete API and it is fast.
+It provides a simple, yet flexible and complete API.
+And it is fast.

 Nhiredis can be used under both Windows and Linux/Mono.